 Agencies must recalculate monthly reimbursement rates annually using the IRS standard rate.
-Under this rule, the value of a vehicle for commuter use is determined by multiplying the standard mileage rate by the total miles driven for commuting.
-For 2024, the IRS standard mileage rate for commuter use of a state-owned vehicle is 67 cents per mile.
+Under this rule, the value of a vehicle for commuter use is determined by multiplying the standard IRS mileage rate by the total miles driven for commuting.

-Example: Individual daily commute From home to work 14 miles From work to home 14 miles Reimbursement 28 miles X .67 = \$18.76 per day X 20 statutory days = \$375.20 Monthly payroll deduction = \$375.20
+Example: Individual daily commute

+From home to work 14 miles From work to home 14 miles

+Reimbursement = 28 miles X IRS rate = dailyrate X 20 statutory days = monthlyrate

+The monthlyrate = the monthly payroll deduction required for reimbursement